 It’s not what you eat today, last week or last month.
 It’s what you’ve consumed your whole life that impacts your overall health.

-The newest version of the federal Dietary Guidelines for Americans, 2020-2025, supports this big-picture look at health through the recent publishing of the Guidelines by the U.S. Departments of Agriculture (USDA) and Health and Human Services.
+The current version of the federal Dietary Guidelines for Americans, 2020-2025, supports this big-picture look at health through the recent publishing of the Guidelines by the U.S. Departments of Agriculture (USDA) and Health and Human Services.

 “Make every bite count” is the theme of the Guidelines’ ninth edition.
 Issued every five years since 1980, publication is mandated by the National Nutrition Monitoring and Related Research Act of 1990.
 Guidelines are built on previous reports to promote health and prevent chronic disease.
 They’re used to develop, put in place and evaluate federal food, nutrition and health policies and to help people eat a healthy diet.